genwebcorp/genjax/README.md

 ## 🔎 What is it?

-Gen is a multi-paradigm (generative, differentiable, incremental) system for probabilistic programming focused on computational objects called [_generative functions_: computational objects which represent probability measures over structured sample spaces](https://probcomp.github.io/genjax/notebooks/introduction/intro_to_genjax/intro_to_genjax.html#what-is-a-generative-function).
+Gen is a multi-paradigm (generative, differentiable, incremental) system for probabilistic programming focused on [_generative functions_: computational objects which represent probability measures over structured sample spaces](https://probcomp.github.io/genjax/notebooks/introduction/intro_to_genjax/intro_to_genjax.html#what-is-a-generative-function).

 GenJAX is an implementation of Gen on top of [JAX](https://github.com/google/jax) - exposing the ability to programmatically construct and manipulate generative functions.